agrouaze/xsar_slc/docs/ATBD.rst

 Algorithm L1B cross spectrum Sentinel-1
 ***************************************

-This page stands as the ATBD (Algorithm Technical Baseline Document) for Sentinel-1 L1B IFREMER product.
+This page stands as the A.T.B.D.
+(Algorithm Technical Baseline Document) for Sentinel-1 L1B IFREMER product.

 It describes the processing steps to transform Sentinel-1 SLC (Single Look Complex) product into a L1B.